guglielmocamporese/deep-vector-quantization/readme.md

-# Deep Vector Quantization - Can we use Deep Vector Quantization for Classification?
+# Deep Vector Quantization - What can we do with VQ?

 VQ-VAEs use online vector quantization primarily for learning embeddings for image patches.
 During the learning process, the model learns a quantized set of embeddings that can be used for downstream tasks like image generation (with autoregressive models -> PixelCNNs).
 In this way, the embeddings learn local features of image patches.